1. Selecting the right clams for your recipe

 When you go to your fishmonger in search of clams you will encounter different names for the hard shell clams which are distinguished by size.
 From small to large they are countnecks, littlenecks, topnecks, cherrystones and quahogs (pronounced ko-hogs) or chowder clams.
 Don't get too hung up on a particular name.

 For example, when steaming clams to be chopped up in New England clam chowder, you usually want to select the largest hard shell clams you can find, such as quahogs or cherrystones, because they are cheaper and you are going to chop them up anyhow.
-If you have a recipe that features whole clams, little necks or countnecks would be better.
+If you have a recipe that features whole clams such as Linguine with Clam Sauce, little necks or countnecks would be better.
 For stuffed clams, like Clams Casino, you probably would use cherrystones.

 And no, you can't cut a cherrystone in half and use it in place of two countnecks.
 The clams have a belly surrounded by muscle and if you cut it in half it will lose it's integrity and become unidentifiable as a whole clam.
 And in no case should you use soft shell clams which are the ones with the real long necks that hang out and are traditionally used for "steamers" in New England.